stwomack/CfWorkshopDotNet/CfWorkshopDotNet/docs/LabInstructions.md

 p-service-registry            standard                                                        Service Registry for Spring Cloud Applications
 ```

-Cool, there's a MySQL service setup by our platform team for us to use.
+Cool, there's a MySQL service set up by our platform team for us to use.
 Let's create an instance and bind to it:

 ```
 cf create-service p-mysql 100mb-dev cf-workshop-mysql